KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: False

-Allow kdesrc-build to also clone and pull from repositories marked as inactive.
+Allow kde-builder to also clone and pull from repositories marked as inactive.

 Related command-line option: --use-inactive-modules, --no-use-inactive-modules